 Fort Drum has participated in and facilitated several outreach efforts including publishing articles in local outlets, cooperating with local media, participating in community and school events publishing in peer-reviewed journals, and presenting at professional wildlife workshops, meetings, and conferences.
-Below are some of the highlights:
+These efforts can be found in past BAs and in annual reports and below.